 The 2 area focuses its contents on the Ardines Massif, one of the most important karst systems of the Bay of Biscay, where, besides Tito Bustillo, there are several other caves, some of which are connected with each other and with more samples of rock art.
 A large audio-visual model shows us the origin, the formation of this massif and an interior plan that indicates the situation of the artistic spaces and the most outstanding geological formations.

 The 3 area begins his incursion in the human group that inhabited the cave.
 Archaeological excavations reveal an intense occupation between the 15.000 and 11.000 years.
-The replicas of the most relevant pieces found in these excavations are grouped according to their vital function: make the dress, decorate, hunt, feed ...
-In Tito Bustillo have been small sculptures, useful decorated as harpoons, aszagayas, rods or spatulas, and platelets of engraved stone.
-This exhibition area has the support of audiovisuals where the main researchers of the Cave bear witness, among them the director of the prospections: Rodrigo de Balbín Behrmann.
+The replicas of the most relevant pieces found in these excavations are grouped according to their vital function: to make clothing, adorn themselves, hunt, eat ...
+In Tito Bustillo small sculptures, decorated tools such as harpoons, spears, rods or spatulas, and platelets have been found stone engraved.
+This exhibition area has the support of audiovisuals where the main researchers of the Cave give testimony, including the director of the surveys: Rodrigo de Balbín Behrmann.

 The 4 area deals with the main panel by Tito Bustillo, showcases and panels explain how rock art was produced and a spectacular six by two meter screen allows us to observe in detail the formation of this panel, including nuances that can not be seen in the cave.